 To further enrich their experience, participating youth and educators can take part in follow up educational programming, delving into the data collected during expeditions in even more detail.

-Note: Scientific activities subject to change based on weather and working conditions on day of expedition.
+Note: Activities at sea subject to change based on weather and working conditions on day of expedition.

 Dr. Heithaus is the Dean of the FIU College of Arts, Sciences & Education and a marine ecologist specializing in predator-prey interactions and the ecological importance of sharks.